aws-samples/users-and-team-management-with-amazon-sagemaker-and-aws-sso/README.md

 ![](./img/studio-exec-role.png)

 In our setup, this role must be different for each team.
-You can also check that each user in each instance of Studio has own home directory on a mounted [Amazon Elastic File Service](https://aws.amazon.com/efs/) (EFS) volume.
+You can also check that each user in each instance of Studio has own home directory on a mounted Amazon EFS volume.

 Now go back to AWS SSO portal still logged as _User 1_ and click on **SageMaker Studio Team 2** application.
 Now you are redirected to a _Team 2_ Studio instance:

 ![](./img/signing-to-studio-2.png)

+The start process can again take several minutes, because SageMaker starts a new JupyterServer  application for User 2.

 Sign as _User 2_ in AWS SSO portal. _User 2_ has only one application assigned - **SageMaker Studio Team 2**:

 ![](./img/sso-custom-apps-2.png)

 If you start a instance of Studio via this user application, you can verify that it uses the same SageMaker execution role as _User 1's_ _Team 2_ instance.
-However, each Studio instance is completely isolated. _User 2_ has own home directory on a EFS volume and own instance of JupyterServer application.
+However, each Studio instance is completely isolated. _User 2_ has own home directory on an Amazon EFS volume and own instance of JupyterServer application.
+You can verify this by creating a folder and some files for each of the users and see that each user’s home directory is isolated.

 Now you can sign in Amazon SageMaker console and see that there are three user profiles created: